MLKaufman/how-i-work-bioinformatics/README.md

 I use `pak` as the package manager for `renv`. `pak` is a fast and efficient package manager that is a drop in replacement for `install.packages()`.
 It is used to install packages in the `renv` library.
 I create a `.Renviron` file in the project directory that contains the line `RENV_CONFIG_PAK_ENABLED = TRUE` to enable `pak` as the package manager for `renv`.

+Note: I might actually phase out using `pak` and stick with using `renv::install()` for installing packages to ensure better reproducbility when rebuilding from the lockfile.
+Aslo setting `options(repos = BiocManager::repositories())` helps Bioconductor packages to be installed from the correct repository.

 ### Quarto document analysis

 Utilize `quarto` <https://quarto.org/> for reproducible analysis.
 Quarto is a markdown based document format that supports R, Python, and Julia code chunks.
 It is similar to R Markdown, but is language agnostic.